BarryCarlyon/wp-zombaio/README.md

 This plugin works with "Anyone can register" disabled, stopping users signing up without using a Zombaio based Join Form.

 Built in Splash Page/redirection allows you to redirect logged out users to a WordPress Page of your Choosing, thus protecting your content from non members, as well as giving you the ability to warn users about the site content, or create a suitable "Join my Site" page.
+You can also choose aditional pages and posts that are unlocked/open to all users.
+For creating member tours, other information pages etc.

 ### Selling ###